grafana/alloy/docs/sources/reference/components/otelcol.exporter.kafka.md

 Refer to the [sarama documentation][RequiredAcks] for more information on `required_acks`.

 `compression` could be set to either `none`, `gzip`, `snappy`, `lz4`, or `zstd`.
-Refer to the [sarama documentation][CompressionCodec] for more information.
+Refer to the [Sarama documentation][CompressionCodec] for more information.

 [RequiredAcks]: https://pkg.go.dev/github.com/IBM/sarama@v1.43.2#RequiredAcks
 [CompressionCodec]: https://pkg.go.dev/github.com/IBM/sarama@v1.43.2#CompressionCodec